esacteksab/kai-vscode/README.md

 - Meets or exceeds AAA WCAG in most cases
 - A few instances where AA-rated exists (inlay Hints in Go and Git ignored files in the side bar)
 - Support for Semantic Highlighting
-- Rich support for common file types.

 ## Installation

 Clone the repo, then install with

 ```bash
 code --install-extension esacteksab-kai-0.0.6.vsix